Last Updated on

 - Spilling most of the milk from the sides of the mouth instead of swallowing.

-- Not closing its mouth when the nipple is inserted.
+- Not closing his mouth when the nipple is inserted.

-- Closing its mouth when the nipple is inserted but not sucking.
+- Closing his mouth when the nipple is inserted, but not sucking.

 - Coughing and spitting out the milk.